groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/developer-guide/converting-documents/convert-document-to-another-format.md

 def specify_output_format():
     # Instantiate Converter with the input document
     with Converter("./business-plan.docx") as converter:
-        # Instantiate convert options to define the output format
+        # Instantiate convert options to define the output format, by default it is DOCX
         word_convert_options = WordProcessingConvertOptions()
-        # Set the output fomormat to TXT
+        # Change the output format within the format family from DOCX to TXT
         word_convert_options.format = WordProcessingFileType.TXT

         # Convert the input document to TXT